typst/packages/README.md

 - `repository`: A link to the repository where this package is developed.
 Will be linked to from the package list if there is no homepage.
 - `keywords`: An array of search keywords for the package.
+- `categories`: An array with up to three categories from the [list of categories][categories] as strings to help users discover the package.
+- `disciplines`: An array of [disciplines] defining the target audience for which the package is useful.
+Should be empty if the package is generally applicable.
 - `compiler`: The minimum Typst compiler version required for this package to work.
 - `exclude`: An array of globs specifying files that should not be part of the